Signs of Spring: 8 Great Spring Birding Moments

-Spring can seem a long way off, until you see the first wren gathering nest material.
-See our other favorite spring bird moments.
+Spring can seem a long way off, until you spot a phoebe and see wrens gathering nest material.
+Learn more signs of spring birders should look for!

-7. Dark-eyed juncos flying north.
 The first phoebe sighting of the year is easy to record.
 But marking the departure of a species can also be an important indicator.
-For some folks, juncos are the ultimate snowbird.
-So when the juncos leave, spring has arrived.
+For some folks, dark-eyed juncos are the ultimate snowbird.
+So when the juncos leave, it’s a sign spring has arrived.
 (Remember, though, that for birders in the far north, the return of the juncos signals the return of their spring.)
 Other species can also frequent your backyard during the winter months but move on to greener pastures as you welcome spring.
-Perhaps you were lucky enough to host a flock of redpolls or siskins this winter.
+Perhaps you were lucky enough to host a flock of redpolls or pine siskins this winter.
 Treasure those visitors, because these irruptive nomads will head back north, where traces of winter linger.

-6. The tap, tap, tap of woodpeckers.
 Spring is the season for attracting a mate, and this will translate to the drumming of woodpeckers.
 Most of us rejoice at the sound of strumming woodpeckers—as long as they aren’t tapping on our downspouts.
-This is just one sign of mating season, though.
+This is just one sign of spring mating season, though.
 Keep an eye out around your backyard and try to spot other rituals—a male bird feeding a lady friend, courtship dances, males fluffing up their feathers for females.
 These are all signs that new life is ahead.

 To attract woodpeckers, use a larger nest box designed specifically for woodpeckers.
 You might add a few wood chips to the bottom of it to make it look even more appealing.
 Another easy way to bring woodpeckers to your yard is by offering high-fat foods.
 Suet can be a year-round treat.
 Peanuts, both in and out of the shell, are also popular.

-4. Hummingbirds and orioles sipping sugar water.
-You know spring is in the air when you hang the first batch of nectar for the season.
+It’s a true sign of spring when you hang the first batch of sugar water for the season.
 I have to relearn the sugar water recipe every spring, so let me save you that step—it’s four parts water to one part sugar, and that’s for both hummingbirds and orioles.
 As these spring birds march northward from their winter homes in Central America, many fly directly across the Gulf of Mexico.
 They reach the Gulf states in early March and hit their more northern breeding grounds by April.
 Like the blackbirds, males arrive a week or two before the females.

-Don’t wait for the return of the cavity nesters before checking your nest boxes to make sure they’re ready to go for the season.
+Don’t wait for the return of the cavity nesters before checking and cleaning your birdhouses to make sure they’re ready to go for the season.
 Replace or repair any that were damaged over winter, and rehang predator guards early.
-You can even hang pieces of string, yarn and other materials in an old suet cage to help provide material for nests.
+You can even hang pieces of dried grass, leaves, small twigs and other nesting materials in an old suet cage to help provide material for nests.

-2. The molting of goldfinches.
 Perhaps the most celebrated of bird molts is the spring change of the American goldfinch.
 Although goldfinches don’t migrate, it might seem that they disappear from the landscape during winter.
 The males turn from vibrant yellow to a drab olive green during colder months, becoming less conspicuous.
-While molting goes nearly unnoticed in many species, the first subtle hint of lemon yellow on the male goldfinch is a classic sign that spring is upon us.
+While molting goes nearly unnoticed in many species, the first subtle hint of lemon yellow on the male goldfinch is one of the classic signs of spring.

-1. Robins digging for worms.
-Though a few hardy robins can overwinter in some pretty harsh conditions, these spring birds are still the ultimate sign of spring for many people.
+Though a few hardy robins can overwinter in some pretty harsh conditions, these birds are still one of the ultimate signs of spring for many people.
 Just imagine that first robin scampering across the backyard—you know sunny days are around the corner.
 This doesn’t necessarily mean robins were in the South and are just now migrating.
 After all, we’ve seen plenty of pictures of robins hanging out in the snow.
 It’s more about the timing.
 April showers bring May flowers, but that’s not all.
 The rain brings thawing and worms to the surface, and that’s why you start to see them plucking up the plump morsels of nutrition.

 If you want to be especially welcoming to robins in your backyard, you could offer mealworms as a special treat (the bluebirds will love ’em, too).
 Another option is to put up a nesting shelf, since robins don’t use birdhouses.